How we connect to healthcare research in the West of England

 Visit their main website:

-The West of England AHSN is a network of NHS care providers working with partners in universities, industry, NHS commissioners and a wide range of other organisations with a commitment to equality and excellence.
+Health Innovation West of England is a network of NHS care providers working with partners in universities, industry, NHS commissioners and a wide range of other organisations with a commitment to equality and excellence.

 They aim to widen the access to and use of innovative, evidence-based practice to improve health and care quality.
 The network covers the local areas of Bath and North East Somerset, Swindon, Wiltshire, Bristol, North Somerset, Gloucestershire and South Gloucestershire.